 Make in India – Initiatives

-- For the first time, the sectors of railways, insurance, defence and medical devices have been opened up for more Foreign Direct Investment (FDI).
+- For the first time, the sectors of railways, insurance, defense, and medical devices have been opened up for more Foreign Direct Investment (FDI).

-- The maximum limit in FDI in the defence sector has been raised to 49%.
+- The maximum limit in FDI in the defense sector under the automatic route has been raised from 49% to 74%.
+This increase in FDI was announced by Finance Minister Nirmala Sitaraman on May 16, 2020.

 - In construction and specified rail infrastructure projects, 100% FDI under the automatic route has been permitted.